mgutz/gorazor/README.md

 </html>
 ```

-By convention, the package name is derived from the parent directory: `layout`.
-The function name is derived from the basename of the file: `Base`.
-In this
-example the template is callable from Go as `layout.Base(..)`

 The first block of template instructs `razor` how to generate the function.
 In
-this example, the layout declares a layout declares a function with a signature of
+this example, the header declares a function with a signature of

     (title string, css razor.SafeBuffer, body razor.SafeBuffer, js razor.SafeBuffer)

-Notice the arguments in the template body, denoted by `@`. `razor` safely escapes
+Notice the arguments are used in the template as variables denoted by `@`.
-these values.
+The layout expects these values from the view.

 Let's now define a view `views/index.go.html` to use the layout.